 Open Sky Community Services provides a range of innovative, specialized programming for young adults and transition-age youth.
 With a focus on evidence-based practices such as Peer Support and Supported Employment, our young adult and transition-age youth services help young adults to develop the skills and resiliency to achieve their life, educational and career goals, even during times of stress.

-Open Sky Community Services offers three specialized residential programs designed for young adults and transition-age youth between the ages of 18 and 29 who are experiencing mental health challenges.
+Open Sky offers three specialized residential programs in Central Massachusetts designed for young adults and transition-age youth between the ages of 18 and 29 who are experiencing mental health challenges.

 Supported Housing, Community Support and Peer Support

-Safe Homes provides a weekly educational and social support Drop-In center for LGBTQ youth and their allies – the only such drop-in program in the Central Mass area.
+Safe Homes provides a weekly educational and social support drop-in center for LGBTQIA+ youth and their allies – the only such drop-in program in the Central Mass area.
 The program also provides mental health counseling, educational programming, Peer Leader training, referrals, advocacy, recreational activities and emergency supports including a food pantry.
-These services and activities combine to reduce risks and increase protective factors for vulnerable LGBTQ youth during the Middle and High School years.
+These services and activities combine to reduce risks and increase protective factors for vulnerable LGBTQIA+ youth during the Middle and High School years.